Scott Brothers Global: Projects

 The web series Toddler Vs. Toddler and Property Brothers Big Day Off were produced in 2013 and aired on HGTV and the W Network.
 The webisode Makeover Manor was produced for Funny or Die and also starred Love it or List It stars David Visentin and Hilary Farr, Scott McGillivray, Ty Pennington, Bryan Baeumler, Candice Olson, Sandra Rinomato, plus Jersey Shore stars, Sammi Giancola and Ronnie Ortiz-Magro.
 In 2014, Scott Brothers Entertainment produced the new series, Half Price Paradise, for HGTV and HGTV Canada.
 Scott Brothers Entertainment also produced Property Brothers: at Home, which was the highest rated series premiere on HGTV since 2009.
 Property Brothers: at Home featured Jonathan and brother Drew Scott as they renovated their Las Vegas family home.

 In 2014, SBE expanded its in-house digital team to focus on making more online content for their network partners.
 Beginning in March 2017, the brothers partnered with Chase Bank for a series of commercials on lending options for homeowners.
 The 2017 web series Wedding Crafts with Linda starred Drew and his fiancée, Linda Phan, as they demonstrate do-it-yourself wedding-themed crafts, including party menus, cocktails, rehearsal dinner invitations, table centerpieces, and wedding favors.
 The 11-part series began on November 15, 2017 and was featured on HGTV's social media accounts.
-The program Drew and Linda Say I Do, will chronicle the couple's week-long wedding festivities in the Italian countryside and air on TLC.
+The program Drew and Linda Say I Do, chronicles the couple's week-long wedding festivities in the Italian countryside and aired on TLC.
 They've also produced pilots for two reality shows, The Meat Boss and "Warming Up with Erin Heatherton."